AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/troubleshooting/speed-issue.md

 ## Establish which part of the system is slow

-When you use Workfront Proof, you might be working with the Dashboard, for example, managing folder content and users or with the Workfront Proof Viewer: conducting a proof review, checking the comments already made, and so on.
+When you use [!DNL Workfront] Proof, you might be working with the Dashboard, for example, managing folder content and users or with the [!DNL Workfront] Proof Viewer: conducting a proof review, checking the comments already made, and so on.

 Determining which exact part of the system is slow is the first step in troubleshooting speed issues.
-When you report Workfront Proof being slow, make sure to describe the following:
+When you report [!DNL Workfront] Proof being slow, make sure to describe the following:

 * Are you experiencing slowness in any other webpages?
-* Does the problem occur in the Dashboard or Workfront Proof Viewer?
+* Does the problem occur in the Dashboard or [!DNL Workfront] Proof Viewer?
-* Which exact part of the system is slow? (e.g. processing a new proof or opening a comment in Workfront Proof Viewer)
+* Which exact part of the system is slow? (e.g. processing a new proof or opening a comment in [!DNL Workfront] Proof Viewer)

 ## Run traceroute and ping tests

-When you are experiencing performance issues it is important to run the traceroute command to verify the connection.
+When you are experiencing performance issues it is important to run the [!DNL traceroute] command to verify the connection.
 To do this please open the Command Prompt in your system (Terminal in Mac/Linux) and perform the following steps:

 1. Type one of the following, then wait for the tracerout to be completed: